WICG/webpackage/explainers/signed-exchange-subresource-subtitution-explainer.md

     - None
 1. How does this specification distinguish between behavior in first-party and third-party contexts?
-    - This feature treats all entities (the distributor of signed exchange, the publisher site, the origin of subresource URL) as third-party origins.
+    - This feature treats the distributor of signed exchange and the origins of cross-origin subresources as third-party origins.
-    - To avoid leaking the state of publisher’s site to the distributor of the signed exchange, the UA must fetch the alternate signed exchange subresource even if there is the original subresource in the HTTPCache.
+    - To avoid leaking the state of publisher’s site to the distributor of the signed exchange, the UA's decision of whether to fetch signed exchange subresources MUST NOT depend on whether the HTTP cache already contains the original subresource.
     - To avoid leaking user-specific data in the distributor of signed exchange, the prefetch request must not contain credentials.
 This is covered by the "Prefetch and double-key caching"